LF-Decentralized-Trust/project-proposals/HIPs/hedera-hashgraph.md

 - `https://github.com/PROJECT/SUBPROJECT` - This repository contains the JSON RPC Relay that today can be found at https://github.com/hashgraph/hedera-json-rpc-relay
 - `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Local Node that today can be found at https://github.com/hashgraph/hedera-local-node
 - `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Mirror Node that today can be found at https://github.com/hashgraph/hedera-mirror-node
-- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Services that today can be found at https://github.com/hashgraph/hedera-services
+- `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Consensus Node that today can be found at https://github.com/hashgraph/hedera-services
 - `https://github.com/PROJECT/SUBPROJECT` - This repository contains the JavaScript SDK that today can be found at https://github.com/hashgraph/hedera-sdk-js
 - `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Swift SDK that today can be found at https://github.com/hashgraph/hedera-sdk-swift
 - `https://github.com/PROJECT/SUBPROJECT` - This repository contains the Rust SDK that today can be found at https://github.com/hashgraph/hedera-sdk-rust